scylladb/python-driver/docs/scylla-specific.rst

   ``skip_meta`` optimization — no re-prepare or client restart is needed.

-**Current scope:** the optimization applies to any prepared statement that has non-empty cached result columns — in practice, SELECT queries.
+**Current scope:** the optimization applies to any prepared statement that has non-empty cached result columns.
+This includes SELECT queries and conditional INSERT, UPDATE, and DELETE statements (lightweight transactions), whose results include an ``[applied]`` column and may include values from the existing row.
-UPDATE/INSERT/DELETE statements naturally return no result columns, so their ``result_metadata`` is always empty and ``skip_meta`` is never set for them.
-There is no code-level restriction to SELECT; the behaviour follows directly from the data.
+Ordinary DML statements that produce no result columns remain ineligible.
+There is no code-level restriction by statement type; the behaviour follows directly from the result metadata.

 For full protocol details see the ScyllaDB CQL protocol extensions documentation: https://github.com/scylladb/scylladb/blob/master/docs/dev/protocol-extensions.md